IBM/telco-network-cloud-drivers/content/installation/lm/openshift/openshift.md

 # Notes and next steps
-- The OpenShift cluster is now ready for installing LM Helm charts.
+- The OpenShift cluster is now ready for installing TNCO Helm charts.
 Start your installation by reviewing the [Getting Started guide](../../production/production-start).
-- Since this OpenShift cluster is a single-node set-up for development purposes, it is not suitable for production deployment of LM.
+- Since this OpenShift cluster is a single-node set-up for development purposes, it is not suitable for production deployment of TNCO.
 Choose `minimal` flavour in [the sizing section](../../production/sizing)
 - Remember to run `helm install` with `--namespace` option pointing to the project that you configured earlier.